AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-2-0.md

     - Initialization of destination with source content in the translation

-For detailed information about these configuration settings, see [Configuration updates](../install-conf-guide/configuration-on-prem.md).
+For detailed information about these configuration settings, view [Configuration updates](../install-conf-guide/configuration-on-prem.md).